tomsanderson/soccer_touch_analysis/README.md

 - Input: Voice recording (e.g., iPhone Voice Memos) of you narrating what happens in the game.
 - Processing:
   1. Transcribe audio with the OpenAI Audio API.
-  2. Parse the transcript using a constrained “spoken grammar” into structured events.
+  2. Convert the transcript into structured events with an OpenAI LLM (JSON output), falling back to the legacy grammar parser if needed.
 - Output: CSV/JSON with a **StatsBomb-inspired event schema**, focused on:
   - First-touch quality and outcome
   - What the player does with the ball